Quickguides

 The procedure

 The procedural rules of the different arbitral institutions vary.
-In general terms, they provide the procedural framework for the arbitration from start to finish and, in particular, cover: commencement of the arbitration, constitution of the tribunal, conduct of the proceedings, rendering of decisions, and determination of costs.
+In general terms, they provide the procedural framework for the arbitration from start to finish and, in particular, address the procedure for commencing arbitration, the constitution of the tribunal, conduct of the proceedings, issuing of awards, and the determination of costs.
+Tribunals are typically afforded a broad discretion to determine the detailed procedure best suited to the circumstances of a dispute, and will consult the parties on this before giving directions.

-The institutions revise their rules to keep pace with the perceived needs and desires of the users of arbitration.
-Certain institutions provide a fast-track mechanism for disputes under a certain value.
-And increasingly institutions are revising their rules to provide for early determination/summary disposal.
+Arbitral institutions periodically revise their rules to keep pace with the perceived needs and desires of arbitration users, with a particular focus on reducing the cost and duration of arbitrations.
+Certain institutions provide a fast-track or expedited mechanism for disputes under a certain value, and many provide for the appointment of emergency arbitrators, who can grant urgent, interim relief before the full tribunal is constituted.
+Increasingly, institutions are revising their rules to provide for the early determination of issues or summary disposal of claims or entire cases.

-The procedures adopted, although different, typically provide the parties with an opportunity to put forward their case via written submissions together with any documentary, factual and expert evidence.
-Certain institutions, for example the ICC, favour a Memorial approach which requires a party to provide legal submissions and evidence at the same time.
-Others, for example the LCIA, prefer a staged approach which requires exchange of submissions, followed by exchange of documentary evidence and then factual and expert evidence.
+While procedures vary between institutions, they all provide the parties with a reasonable opportunity to put forward their respective cases via written submissions, together with any documentary, witness and expert evidence.
+Certain institutions, for example the ICC, favour a memorial approach, which requires a party to provide legal submissions and evidence at the same time.
+Others, for example the LCIA, prefer a staged approach, which requires exchange of submissions, followed by exchange of documentary evidence and then factual and expert evidence.
+However, it will ultimately be for the parties to agree, or the tribunal to direct, which format of pleadings and evidence is adopted.

 Awards and challenging awards

-The award in an arbitration is equivalent to the judgment in litigation.
-It is "final and binding" subject to limited rights of challenge.
-Generally the award must be in writing, be signed by all the arbitrators, contain reasons, and state the seat of the arbitration and the date the award was handed down.
-Once the tribunal has issued its award it is functus officio and has no further authority to act.
+The award in an arbitration is equivalent to a judgment in litigation.
+It is "final and binding", and subject to limited rights of challenge.
+Generally, the award must be in writing, signed by all the arbitrators and contain reasons for the decision, as well as state the seat of the arbitration and the date the award was made.
+Once the tribunal has issued its award, it is functus officio, meaning it has discharged its duties and has no further authority to act.

-Unlike court judgments, awards cannot generally be challenged except in very limited circumstances.
-These include where there has been a serious irregularity affecting the tribunal, the proceedings, or the award which has caused injustice to one or more of the parties.
+Unlike court judgments, awards cannot generally be appealed and are subject only to limited challenges in certain circumstances.
+These include where there has been a serious irregularity affecting the tribunal, the proceedings, or the award, which has caused substantial injustice to one or more of the parties.
 So, for example, where the tribunal exceeded its powers, failed to conduct proceedings in accordance with the agreed procedure, or where the award is ambiguous or was obtained by fraud.
+A party will usually also be able to challenge an award on the basis that the tribunal lacked jurisdiction to make it.
+However, appeals on the merits are generally prohibited.
+All challenges to awards are heard by the courts of the seat of arbitration.

 At a glance: Arbitration vs. litigation